julsraemy/prezi/md/intro-open-data-2024.md

 # Open Source

+## Definition and Philosophy

-- **Definition and Philosophy**: Open Source refers to software with source code that can be inspected, modified, and enhanced by anyone.
+Open Source refers to software with source code that can be inspected, modified, and enhanced by anyone.
 It emphasises collaboration and community-oriented development.

+## Key Characteristics

-- **Key Characteristics**: Includes free redistribution, access to source code, and allowance for derived works.
+It includes free redistribution, access to source code, and allowance for derived works.

 ---